 Memorable Manitobans: William Edward “Bill” Lumsden (1907-1982)

-He had three children: Jean Margaret Lumsden (wife of James Gordon Smith), Pat Lumsden (wife of Ken McDonald), and William H. Lumsden.
-In recognition of his community service, he was inducted into the Manitoba Order of the Buffalo Hunt and the Canadian Curling Hall of Fame, and he received the Canadian Centennial Medal (1967) and the Manitoba Sports Federation Certificate of Merit (1971).
+On 3 September 1932, he married Eveline “Eve” Wallace (c1911-1995) at Winnipeg.
+They had three children: Jean Margaret Lumsden (1934-2019, wife of James Gordon Smith), Pat Lumsden (wife of Ken McDonald), and William Harry Frank “Bill” Lumsden (1936-1984).
+In recognition of his community service, he was inducted into the Manitoba Order of the Buffalo Hunt (?) and Canadian Curling Hall of Fame (1976), and he received the Canadian Centennial Medal (1967), Manitoba Sports Federation Certificate of Merit (1971), and Queen Elizabeth II Silver Jubilee Medal (1977).

 Birth and marriage registrations, Manitoba Vital Statistics.